-Income tax eligibility refers to the criteria that determine whether an individual is liable to file Income Tax Return or not.
-In India, individuals, Hindu Undivided Families (HUFs), and other entities are required to file their Income Tax returns subject to certain conditions Determine your Income Tax eligibility with Tax2win.
+Income tax eligibility refers to the criteria that determine whether an individual is liable to file an Income Tax Return.
+In India, individuals, Hindu Undivided Families (HUFs), and other entities are required to file their Income Tax returns subject to certain conditions.

 ITR stands for Income Tax Return.
 It is a form that taxpayers are required to file with the Income Tax Department of India to report their income, deductions, and taxes paid in a financial year.